nspyre-org/nspyre/docs/config.rst

      ip: 'localhost' # only allow client connections from the same machine
      # port to run the RPyC instrument server on
      port: 5556

    # address of the mongodb server in the format 'mongodb://<ip>:<port>/'
    mongodb_addr: 'mongodb://localhost:27017/'

    # the devices entry will be used by the instrument server to automatically load
    # the specified devices on startup - the syntax is:
-   devices_example: # 'devices' for the real one
+   devices_doc: # 'devices' for the real one
      device_name1:
        # lantz class specified as a path in the style of a python import starting
-       # from the lantz drivers folder,
+       # from the lantz-drivers folder,
        # e.g. 'examples.LantzSignalGenerator' or 'examples.dummydrivers.DummyOsci'
        lantz_class: 'lantz driver'
        # instead of 'lantz_class', can also be specified by 'class' / 'class_file'